 Adding users to an account allows for everyone on your team to use Semrush simultaneously.
 If you’re serious about using Semrush in a large team, this is the best way to maximize its functionality.
 Add your users from the Subscription Info section of your profile and manage their limits manually from User Management.

-To allocate the limits on each “minion” account under your main account, go to your Profile - User Management and click on the settings gear next to a user to allocate their limits.
+To give the limits to each team member individually, click on the pencil icon next to a user to allocate their limits.

-From here you can also set each user as an Admin or a User.
+From here you can also set each team member as an Admin or a User.

 Admins are users that have the ability to distribute subscription units across the other users on an account.
 A user can be appointed as an admin by the account owner to gain more managerial abilities.
 When you become an admin of a corporate account, you can: